Navid200/xDrip/docs/Nightscout/Snapshots.md

 Click on create instance.
 ![](./images/CreateInstance2.png)

 Choose region.
 It's not enough to choose a free region.
 It must be the same region the machine in the snapshot was in.
-Looking at the snapshot, you can see what reagion the machine was in under the Location heading.
+Looking at the snapshot, you can see what region the machine was in under the Location heading.

 Choose e2-micro for the machine type.